bcgov/bcgov-plugin-cleanbc/checklist.md

-Created at 2025-10-10 12:43 pm
+Created at 2025-10-14 2:46 pm

-* [yes] Updated version in style.css or plugin file
+* [no] Updated version in style.css or plugin file
 * [yes] Updated CHANGELOG.md to include jira ticket
 * [no] Updated README.md for new functionality
 * [yes] Built assets for production (npm run build:production)